pasionline/traffic-analyzing-by-traffic-delineator-detection-tool/README.md

 ## Installation

-### (Optional) Prerequisites
+### Prerequisites
-If you want to run Torch with CUDA, make sure to get the correct version from: https://pytorch.org/get-started/locally/
+- (Optional) If you want to run Torch with CUDA, make sure to get the correct version from: https://pytorch.org/get-started/locally/
+- Python 3.12.9
 ### Steps

 1. Clone the repository: